Building Open-Retrieval Conversational Question Answering Systems by Generating Synthetic Data and Decontextualizing User Questions: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by: Omilia - Conversational Intelligence; the Research Center of the Athens University of Economics and Business (AUEB-RC); project MIS 5154714 of the National Recovery and Resilience Plan Greece 2.0 funded by the European Union under the NextGenerationEU Program; and the ELOQUENCE project (grant number 101070558), funded by the European Union under the Horizon 2020 Program.
+This work was partially supported by: Omilia - Conversational Intelligence; the Research Center of the Athens University of Economics and Business (AUEB-RC); and project MIS 5154714 of the National Recovery and Resilience Plan Greece 2.0 funded by the European Union under the NextGenerationEU Program.
+This work has received funding from the European Union’s Horizon Europe research and innovation programme under the project ELOQUENCE (Grant Agreement No. 101135916).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission-EU.
 Neither the European Union nor the granting authority can be held responsible for them.\\ The authors thank Panagiotis Tassias, Nikolaos Kokkinis-Ntrenis and Katerina Tzortzi from Omilia for sharing their experience in dataset creation.